 Buying a home can be a game of numbers.
 How many bedrooms and baths?
 Three-car garage?
 Investing in a duplex?
-A common question asked at parties is, "What interest rate did you get on your house?"
+A commonly asked question is, "What interest rate did you get on your house?"
 It's an easy figure to toss around, but it doesn't tell the full story – and every home buyer's story is different.

 While it's important to understand interest rates, it's vital to consider the other aspects of your story as well.
-How long you might live in the house, how much money you have saved for a down payment and what your intentions are for remodeling are just a few factors in your decision.
+How long you might live in the house, how much money you have saved for a down payment?
+What your intentions are for remodeling?
+Do you intend to rent this property in the future?
+May be just a few factors in your decision.
 Find a mortgage lender who will not only ask these types of questions but will use your answers to find the loan that is right for you.

 Some lenders appeal to buyers with ads promising no closing costs on a home loan, but they aren't revealing the full picture.
 Costs associated with the loan transaction will be collected, whether in a lump sum at closing or over the life of the loan in the form of a higher interest rate.

 Just what are those costs?
 There are three basic categories:

 - Third-party fees for things such as appraisals, property title and credit report.